pankajparkar/ticketing-managing-app/libs/shared/ui/footer/README.md

-# shared-navbar
+# shared-ui-footer

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared-navbar` to execute the unit tests.
+Run `nx test shared-ui-footer` to execute the unit tests.